The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Estimating the multimessenger coincidence

-In the previous section, we discussed the statistical significance of the SN-neutrino coincidence on which we are focusing in this work.
+In the previous section, we discuss the statistical significance of the SN-neutrino coincidence we are focusing on in this work.
 The purpose of this section is to have a more general view on similar coincidences that can be found in archival data.
 Since SNe are transient sources, it is key to define a temporal timescale in which to define the coincidence beside the spatial match.
-As we discuss in more detail in Sec. \ref{sec:neutrino_rate}, in typical SNe-IIn interacting with CSM, a reasonable order of magnitude for the timescale of efficient neutrino production is of $\mathcal{O}$(100) days.
-We run the spatial and temporal search between the full sample of 343 IceCube alerts and 491 SN-IIn from the TNS catalog, and we list all the coincidences in Tab. \ref{tab:all_coincidences}.
-There are four high-energy neutrino alerts which are coincident with a SN-IIn in TNS.
-One of these, IceCube-240307A, is coincident with two SNe-IIn: SN2024bcm and SN2024cui, with $\delta$t = 39.8 and 20.5 days, respectively.
+As we discuss in more detail in Sect. \ref{sec:neutrino_rate}, in typical SNe-IIn interacting with CSM, a reasonable order of magnitude for the timescale of efficient neutrino production is of $\mathcal{O}$(100) days.
+We ran the spatial and temporal search between the full sample of 343 IceCube alerts and 491 SN IIn from the TNS catalog.
+We list all the coincidences in Table \ref{tab:all_coincidences}.
+There are four high-energy neutrino alerts which are coincident with a SN IIn in TNS.
+One of these, IceCube-240307A, is coincident with two SNe IIn: SN2024bcm and SN2024cui, with $\delta$t = 39.8 and 20.5 days, respectively.
 At least one of these two coincidences is of random nature, given the very large error region of the neutrino localization (>700 sq. deg).
-We notice that all of these spatial coincidences are observed with poorly reconstructed neutrino events, with \IC being the case with both the smallest error area (21.1 sq. deg) as well as the smallest angular separation between SN and IceCube best-fit localization ($\delta \theta$ = 1.8 deg).
-We repeat the simulations described in Sec. \ref{sec:discussion} and we find that the probability of observing four or more random coincidences between the IceCube alerts and the TNS sample is $p(k \geq 4)$ = 0.25.
+We noticed that all of these spatial coincidences are observed with poorly reconstructed neutrino events, with \IC being the case with both the smallest error area (21.1 sq. deg) as well as the smallest angular separation between the SN and IceCube best-fit localization ($\delta \theta$ = 1.8 deg).
+We repeated the simulations described in Sect. \ref{sec:discussion} and we found that the probability of observing four or more random coincidences between the IceCube alerts and the TNS sample is $p(k \geq 4)$ = 0.25.

-When we repeat the same matching between the IceCube alerts and the ZTF-BTS sample, we find only 3 coincidences, as the two objects SN2021jmm and SN2024bcm are not present in the ZTF-BTS catalog.
+When we repeated the same matching between the IceCube alerts and the ZTF-BTS sample, we found only three coincidences, as the two objects SN2021jmm and SN2024bcm are not present in the ZTF-BTS catalog.
 The probability of observing three or more random coincidences between the IceCube alerts and the TNS sample is $p(k \geq 3)$ = 0.07.
-These $p$-values are consistent with the hypothesis that these coincidences are of random nature.\\
+These $p$-values are consistent with the hypothesis that these coincidences are random in nature.\\